wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Which Metrics Are Ingested But Not Used?

-The easiest way to improve your ingestion rates is to send only data that you actually use.
+The easiest way to [optimize your ingestion rate](#how-can-i-optimize-my-ingestion-rate) is to send only data that you actually use.
 The main way to use data is to query for it, whether it be in charts, dashboards, alert conditions, or API calls.

 1. See which metrics are ingested.